earthly/website/blog/_posts/2023-05-14-pytest-fixtures.md

 ## Why Use Pytest Fixtures?

 Fixtures are important in testing because they provide a reliable and consistent context for tests.
 This context may include a variety of components, such as content like a specific dataset or a pre-configured environment.
 Typically, a test follows the [**Arrange**, **Act**, and **Assert** (AAA) pattern](https://docs.pytest.org/en/7.1.x/explanation/anatomy.html#test-anatomy).
 Fixtures define the necessary steps and data for the "Arrange" phase of the test.
 In addition to that, you can also use fixtures to define the "Act" phase, which involves the actual execution of the test logic.
-However, this will be useful when you’re writing complex tests which is beyond the scope of this tutorial.
+However, this will be useful when you're writing complex tests which is beyond the scope of this tutorial.

 Fixtures allow you to set up test data that a test function might have in a consistent and repeatable way.
 This can help make tests more reliable and easier to maintain.
 Fixtures also help to reduce code duplication by allowing you to reuse common setup and teardown logic across multiple tests.